-Prior to January 1, 2020, the Bank's market risk capital requirement was determined by estimating the potential loss in market value of equity under a wide variety of market conditions and adding the amount, if any, by which the Bank's market value of total capital was less than 85 percent of its book value of total capital.
-The potential loss component of the market risk capital requirement employed a "stress test" approach, using a 99-percent confidence level.
-Simulations of over 300 historical market interest rate scenarios dating back to January 1992 (using changes in interest rates and volatilities over each six-month period since that date) were generated and, under each scenario, the hypothetical impact on the Bank's then current market value of equity was determined.
-The hypothetical impact associated with each historical scenario was calculated by simulating the effect of each set of rate and volatility conditions upon the Bank's then current risk position, each of which reflected actual assets, liabilities, derivatives and off-balance-sheet commitment positions as of the measurement date.
-From the complete set of resulting simulated scenarios, the scenario resulting in the third worst estimated deterioration in market value of equity was identified as that scenario associated with a probability of occurrence of not more than one percent (i.e., the 99-percent confidence level).
-The hypothetical deterioration in market value of equity derived under the methodology described above typically represented the market risk component of the Bank's regulatory risk-based capital requirement which, in conjunction with the credit risk and operations risk components, determined the Bank's overall risk-based capital requirement.
+The Bank's market risk capital requirement is determined by estimating the potential loss in market value of equity under a wide variety of market conditions.
+Simulations of over 280 historical market interest rate scenarios dating back to January 1998 (using changes in interest rates and volatilities over each six-month period since that date) are generated and, under each scenario, the hypothetical impact on the Bank's current market value of equity is determined.
+The hypothetical impact associated with each historical scenario is calculated by simulating the effect of each set of rate and volatility conditions upon the Bank's current risk position, each of which reflects actual assets, liabilities, derivatives and off-balance-sheet commitment positions as of the measurement date.
+From the complete set of resulting simulated scenarios, the average of the five scenarios resulting in the worst estimated deteriorations in market value of equity is identified as the market risk component of the Bank's regulatory risk-based capital requirement which, in conjunction with the credit risk and operations risk components, determines the Bank's overall risk-based capital requirement.